fastoch/Docker-and-K8s/README.md

   - `sudo apt update` to refresh the list of available packages and their versions (from the configured repositories)
   - `sudo apt upgrade` to update your Linux system

-Then, install Docker on your WSL Ubuntu machine:
+We are ready to install Docker on your WSL Ubuntu machine.
+First, let's install a few prerequisite packages which let apt use packages over HTTPS:
+`sudo apt install apt-transport-https ca-certificates curl software-properties-common`

+After that, run the following commands:
 ```bash
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg -o docker.gpg
 sudo gpg --dearmor -o /usr/share/keyrings/docker-archive-keyring.gpg docker.gpg